juju/docs/1034-applications-and-charms.md

 Actions are charm-specific bits of code which can be called at will from the command line.
 The [Working with actions](/t/working-with-actions/1033) page provides full coverage of the subject.

 #### Application groups
-Application groups allow an operator to manage groups of the same application by providing custom application names during deployment.
+Application groups allow an administrator to manage groups of the same application by providing custom application names during deployment.
 See the [Application groups](/t/application-groups/1076) page for details.

 #### Application high availability